hpcclab/Benchmarking-DNN-applications-industry4.0/Applications/HAR/HowToRun.md

+#Instructions for running the human activity recognition model
 prerequesite: sklearn

 Download all the files in a specific directory.
 After that run the python file UCI_ANN.py file with below command: